Make the most of your marital journey by gleaning wisdom from others who've been down the road you're on.

 - Prayerfully consider becoming a mentor couple.

-- Become trained in the "10 Essential Skills of Marriage Mentoring" as mentioned in The Complete Guide to Marriage Mentoring.
+- Become trained in the "12 Essential Skills of Marriage Mentoring" using the Marriage Mentoring Academy.

 - Recruit other mentor couples in your congregation.